 Beginners often make these errors:

-) to <col>, as only certain properties like width
+border) to <col>, as only certain properties like width and background-color are supported.:nth-child for advanced effects like vertical stripes.

 Create a simple HTML file and experiment with <colgroup> and <col>.
 Try different widths and background colors.